yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 - **Hyperparameters are unswept.** Loss weights, learning rate, model width, match radius, IRLS scale, abstention threshold, refinement passes and history length are first choices with reasons.
-- **The head rematch has not been run.** The robust solve exists because the plain one lost seven to one out of distribution.
-Until it is measured against both baselines, the argument in `pose_head.py` is a hypothesis with tests.
-- **The dashed-stripe experiment has not been run.** The machinery is there and `data.sample.stripe_dashed=false` is the control.
-- **The refinement pass has not been ablated alone.** `refine_iters=1` shares weights with a trained checkpoint and can be swept from `tools/eval.py`.
-- **Calibration has never been reported on a trained model.** `Calibration` is correct against synthetic errors.
-Given the point about the surface above, the honest prior is "ANEES above one".
+- **The head rematch settled nothing.** The robust solve wins heading by a factor of two and still loses translation, in and out of distribution ([RESULTS.md](RESULTS.md)).
+The parameter-free head is kept for rotation accuracy, interpretability and quantization behaviour, not for RMSE.
+- **`refine_iters=2` has not been ablated in *training*.** Disabling the second pass at evaluation *improves* accuracy — 0.316 against 0.336 — but the model was trained with two, so that is not the same experiment.
+One run.

 ## The model uses the GPU poorly, by shape rather than by accident

 About 6% of the A6000's dense bf16 throughput.
-The cause is `head_dim = 32` —
+The cause is `head_dim = 32`
-every attention matmul contracts over it, and that is far too small to keep a tensor core fed.
-Both models have it: 128-dim over 4 heads, 256 over 8.
+in the student — every attention matmul contracts over it, and that is far too small to keep a tensor core fed.
+The teacher already avoids it: 256-dim over the same 4 heads is `head_dim = 64`.

 Two things are untried, and neither is batch size. **Widening the heads is not one of them** — it was tried, and at a fixed `dim` of 128 both one and two heads